 Oral medication: Methimazole is a medicine that can be given to “soak up” the excess thyroid hormone without actually destroying any thyroid tissue.
 Because no tissue is destroyed, this medication must be given every day for the rest of the cat's life.
 As dose requirements can change over time, periodic blood tests (generally ~6 months) must be done to keep the dosage regulated.
 To help decrease the stress associated with daily medication, Methimazole can be ordered in a variety of forms including tablet, flavored suspension, or ear gel.

 Radioactive iodine: Radioactive iodine therapy (I131) is an effective treatment of hyperthyroidism because >99% of all Iodine is found in the thyroid.
 Given that iodine is preferentially found in the thyroid, when the radioactive form is absorbed, it radioactively destroys the abnormal thyroid tissue without endangering other organs.
-Radioactive iodine therapy is available in Calgary and is done as a referral appointment.
+Because of the nature of the treatment, it requires special facilities and handling of the patients, meaning there are limited places that can do the treatment.
+In Calgary, radioactive iodine therapy is only available at Western Specialist and Emergency Centre and is done as a referral appointment.
 For more information on I131 treatment, click here to be redirected to the referral center's website.

 Specialized diet: Hill's y/d is a diet formulated specially for hyperthyroid cats.
 It is made with very restricted iodine, to prevent the thyroid from synthesizing thyroid hormone.
 It can be used to manage hyperthyroidism if fed exclusively (ie. no cheating on the diet with other treats, human foods or hunting allowed!)